 The Privacy Concerns of Helpful AI

 Ring's ad for its "Search Party" AI feature, designed to find lost pets using neighborhood camera networks, sparked immediate alarm from privacy advocates.
 While framed as heartwarming, watchdogs like the Electronic Frontier Foundation warned it represented a massive expansion of neighborhood surveillance networks, easily capable of shifting from pet tracking to people tracking.
-It highlighted the ethical tightrope walk for ads promoting AI-powered surveillance.
+It highlighted the ethical tightrope for ads promoting AI-powered surveillance.

 Are We in an AI Bubble?